SenzwesihleNZwane/ledgerly-2/README.md

 ### Frontend

-No build step required.
+**Option A local, against your own backend:** No build step required.
 Right-click `frontend/index.html` in the VS Code explorer and choose "Open with Live Server", or click "Go Live" in the status bar.
 Or just open the file directly in a browser once the backend is running.

 If your backend runs anywhere other than `localhost:8081`, update `API_BASE` at the top of `frontend/js/api.js`.

+**Option B the deployed version:** Visit https://ledgerly-2.netlify.app/ to see the UI.
+Since the backend isn't hosted yet, actions that hit the API (register, login, logging expenses) will need a local backend running per the steps above, with `API_BASE` pointed at it.

 ### Prerequisites